-Second, even if a carrier offers a standalone policy, offering affirmative cyber as part of a Property policy requires writing endorsements, or mini-policies attached the larger policy.
-This requires legal and regulatory scrutiny, and adds a significant new source of complexity to policies that have been carefully honed over decades.
-If your competitors are staying silent on cyber and the sky hasn’t fallen, all of that complexity and expense seems daunting.
+Second, even if a carrier offers a standalone policy, offering affirmative cyber as part of a Property policy requires writing endorsements or mini-policies attached to the larger policy.
+This requires legal and regulatory scrutiny and adds a significant new source of complexity to policies that have been carefully honed over decades.
+If your competitors are staying silent on cyber and the sky hasn’t fallen, all of that complexity and expense seem daunting.

 For all of the reasons stated above, brokers can’t rely on the incumbent carriers to solve the issue for their clients.
 Brokers need to look elsewhere in the insurance ecosystem for creative solutions.